hotwax/oms-documentation/everything/guidelines/issue-report.md

 10. **Create the Task:**
     - Click on the “Create Task” button to finalize.

+## Jam
+- Jam can be used for reporting issues directly in various applications like GitHub, Clickup, Jira, GitLab,etc. For more details on using Jam, refer to [Jam's documentation](https://jam.dev/docs/get-started).

+- Using clear and structured issue templates significantly improves the quality of bug reports and feature requests, making it easier for the team to address and prioritize them effectively.

+### Using Jam for Github:
+- **Steps to create issues using Jam:**
+  1. Open plugins/extensions in your browser.
+  2. Select the option (e.g., capture Screenshot, Record tab, Record Desktop, Instant replay).
+  3. Reproduce the issue or bug with a screen recording.
+  4. Add details like Issue Title, description, issue info (repository, assignees, labels, milestone).
+  5. Click on the "Create issue" button to be redirected to the issue tab.

 ### Using Jam for ClickUp:
 - Jam can be integrated with ClickUp for direct issue creation.
 - **Steps to integrate Jam with ClickUp:**